Anti-Inflammatory Diet Plan →

 Easy Oriental Chicken Bok Choy Mason Jar Salads!
 Light, Gluten Free, and Paleo friendly oriental style mason jar salads that are great for lunch or dinners on the go!
 Perfect use of leftover vegetables and grilled or stir fried chicken as well.
 Portable Healthy lunches just got easy.

-You can use leftover ingredients from a chicken stir fry recipe or simply create a layered oriental chicken salad with bok choy yourself.
+You can use leftover ingredients from a chicken stir fry recipe or simply create a layered chicken salad with bok choy yourself.
 Either way works and either way it is delish!
-Sesame chicken and stir fry veggies with a tangy gluten free asian dressing makes my taste buds happy.
+Sesame chicken and stir fry veggies with a tangy gluten free Asian dressing makes my taste buds happy.
 Place that in a super cute mason jar and now I feel not only happy, but super cool.
 Haha, my Corny Cotter Confession.

 Alright friends, I’ve confessed my mason salad jar love.
 Now tell me, are you a mason jar salad fan?
 Have you been using them for years?
 Am I so behind the times?
 LOL, don’t answer that last question.